Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

 6. Keep, update, or remove `res://LICENSE.txt`.

-7. If using Git for version control, update `.gitignore` to include `addons/`.
+7. Optionally, if using Git for version control, update `.gitignore` to include `addons/`.